General Information

 The Non-resident Scheme is a scheme for taxing the UK rental income of non-resident Landlords.

-• A ‘usual place of abode’ outside the UK.
+A UK rental income and a ‘usual place of abode’ outside the UK.
 In the case of individuals, this is regarded as an absence from the UK for 6 months or more.

 For non-resident Landlords to be able to receive rents with no tax deducted, they must successfully apply to the Inland Revenue for approval.
 If successful, a notice of approval will be sent to the non-resident Landlord and a separate notice sent to us, the Letting Agent, authorising us to pay rent without deducting tax.
 Please note that even though rent may be paid with no tax deducted it is still liable to tax and therefore must be included in any tax return.